xiaofengsoft/postsync/Readme.en.md

 ### Optimization Tasks

-- [ ] Optimize the checking login status of platforms.
+- [ ] Use algorithm to optimize the digest and tags of articles.
-- [ ] Materialize the timeout
 - [ ] Record the logs of the process.
-- [ ] Specially handle the case of the specific exception.
-- [ ] Specially handle the case of the specific column argument.
 - [ ] Not input if the arguments are not provided.
 - [ ] Direct publishing to WeChat Official Account.
 - [ ] Optimize inclusion search to approximate search.